vsmac/GitHub_Action_Learn/README.md

 step -7   #  go to main of repository and go to "Action"

 step -8   #  select the workflows from left side and check the logs and result

+#  terms
+workflows   #   collection of job defined in a YAML file
+name:

+Event      #   any activity in the repository that can trigger a workflows
+on:

+jobs   #  collection of steps
+jobs:

+steps   #   actoin to be taken command script ect.
+step: